 Remnants of the sugar mill stand to this day.
 The walls of the sugar mill, a forty-foot limestone chimney, iron gears, and a cane press still bear the black marks from the fire that destroyed it.
 The collapsed arches and crumbled stone are reminiscent of an old castle along some European coastline.

 Bonus idea – Just a few miles inland from the beach itself you can visit Sugar Mill Ruins park, for free.
-This public park is open daily sunrise to sunset.
+This public park is open daily from sunrise to sunset.

 9. Ponce de Leon Inlet Lighthouse